Xinnan-Alex/go-simplebanking/README.md

 6. Generate CRUD code using [SQLC](https://github.com/sqlc-dev/sqlc)
 7. Write unit tests for CRUD operations with the help of [Testify](https://github.com/stretchr/testify)
 8. Implement database transaction following the ACID Property
    - Atomicity: Either all operations complete successfully or transaction fails and database is unchanged.
    - Consistency: Database state must be valid after transaction.
    - Isolation: concurrent transaction must not affect each other.
    - Duratability: successfully transation data must be recorded in persistant storage.
+9. Overcome deadlock by always updating the account with smaller ID first

 ## Diagrams